Top

 Daytona Culpable Negligence Lawyer

-Fighting for Clients In Deland, Daytona Beach and Throughout Central Florida
+Fighting for Clients in Deland, Daytona Beach and Throughout Central Florida

 The word “negligence” often conjures up images of a slip-and-fall at a restaurant, or a parent leaving a young child unattended.
 In most cases, negligence is a matter of liability rather than a criminal offense.
-There are, however, instances when a person’s negligence is so egregious, that it can result in imprisonment.
+There are, however, instances when a person’s negligence is so egregious that it can result in imprisonment.

 With offices in Deland and Daytona Beach, Thompson Law has represented clients throughout Central Florida for over 18 years.
 Contact us today at (386) 280-4977!